ammarhakim/ammar-simjournal/je/je14/je14-vlasov-fixed-pot.rst

 :math:`\phi(x)=E`, i.e. the turning points at which the motion of the particle changes sign.
 For finite :math:`x_1` and :math:`x_2` the motion is periodic.
-Note that for a non-singular distribution (like the Maxwellian) the bounce period will not be the same for all the particles.
+Note that for a non-singular distribution (like the Maxwellian) the bounce period need not be the same for all the particles.
 In this case an average period can be computed.

 A :math:`\cos(x)` potential well